-My baby is 7th month old now and cannot sleep on her own.
+My 7-month-old baby cannot sleep on her own.

-I have tried several method taught by the experts:
+I have tried several methods taught by experts:

 - Leave her alone for 5 minutes then come and see her again.